dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 ### `--[no-]color`

-By default, uses color when printing to a terminal (`--color`), otherwise doesn't use color (`--no-color`).
-To not include color when printing to a terminal, use `--no-color`.
+Adds color to the output for emphasis (`--color`).
+The default depends on whether you're using this command at a terminal.
+At a terminal, `--color` is the default, otherwise, `--no-color` is the default.
+Use `--no-color` to disable color in all environments.

 ### `--[no-]up-to-date`